amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Note that Fortran supports polymorphism.
 Parametric polymorphism in Fortran is called *generics*.
 For example, using the `selected_real_kind()` procedure, the programmer may select the floating-point precision for a data structure or a procedure.
 Ad hoc polymorphism in Fortran is called *overloading*.
 It is comparable to C++ operator overloading.
 And with the addition of OO in the Fortran 2003 standard, it is now possible in Fortran to implement something akin to C++ *inheritance*, which is an OO way of implementing polymorphic sum type ADTs.
 Nevertheless, polymorphism was retrofitted into Fortran in a convoluted manner, making it rather clunky to use.

 ***remove mandatory explicit typing***—Just about every Fortran programmer today knows at least one other modern language, so they are no strangers to modern programming concepts and practices.
-Hence, there should be no philosophical objections against discarding explicit typing and adopting a strong, static, dependent type system that automatically infers types, thereby alleviating the burden of manual typing.
+Hence, there should be no philosophical objections against discarding explicit typing and adopting a strong, static, dependent type system that automatically infers types for simple values in some circumstances, thereby alleviating the burden of manual typing.

 ## *provide container types*